Alias

 For emails, an alias is an alternative address that redirects all messages to a primary inbox.
 For instance, if the main address is contact@mybusiness.com, you could create aliases like info@mybusiness.com or support@mybusiness.com.
 All emails sent to these aliases will land in the contact@mybusiness.com inbox, avoiding the need to manage multiple accounts.

-Aliases offer several advantages:
+Alias offer several advantages:

 1. Flexibility: They allow the use of multiple addresses or names without requiring complex new configurations.